tobychui/zoraxy/docker/README.md

 | `zoraxydocker/zoraxy:latest` | Yes | The repository on Docker hub.
 By default, it is the latest version that is published. |

 > [!IMPORTANT]
 > Docker usage of the port flag should not include the colon.
-Ex: PORT="8000"
+Ex: `-e PORT="8000"` for Docker run and `PORT: "8000"` for Docker compose.

 ## Examples: </br>
 ### Docker Run </br>